 The “morning star” is, of course, the Lord Jesus.

 “I, Jesus, have sent my angel to give you this testimony for the churches.
 I am the Root and the Offspring of David, and the bright Morning Star.”
 (Revelation 22:16)

-The "word of the prophets" is speaking of the Old Testament.
+The “word of the prophets” is referring to the Old Testament.
 We are to pay attention to it.
-Peter's words here were written before the New Testament was published.
+Peter’s words here were written before the New Testament was published.

 Notice that the dawning of the day is not referring to the New Testament.
 It is speaking of the “Morning Star,” Christ, rising in our heart.

 The New Testament was written by men in whom Christ, the Morning Star, was living.
 The words of the New Testament are meant to be a guide and encouragement to us.
 They never were meant to be another book of laws like the Old Testament.
 This is how the New Testament differs from the Old Testament.

 Likewise the new covenant differs from the Law of Moses in that the new covenant is not a series of laws that we are to obey.
 The new covenant is the placing of the eternal moral laws of God (which is God’s personality) in our mind and heart until we obey them by nature.
 This is the new creation of which Paul wrote.

 When a conflict arose in the territory of Galatia about circumcision and the keeping of the Law of Moses.
 Paul resolved the conflict in the following manner: